 For More Information:

 For more information, this approach is detailed in the book, “How to Nourish Your Child Through an Eating Disorder: A Simple Plate-by-Plate Approach to Rebuilding a Healthy Relationship With Food,” available on Amazon.
 This approach has been featured in the Journal of Nutrition and Dietetics in an article entitled, ” “The Use of the Plate-by-Plate Approach for Adolescents Undergoing Family-Based Treatment.”
+Check out our web site: https://www.platebyplateapproach.com/ where you will find more resources and ready-to-download handouts!
 And for more information about plates, encouragement and support, follow Wendy and Casey on instagram @platebyplateapproach!

 - Lock J, Le Grange D. Treatment Manual for Anorexia Nervosa: A Family-Based Approach.
 2nd ed.
 New York, NY: Guilford Press; 2015.

 - Lock, James.
 “Evaluation of Family Treatment Models for Eating Disorders.”
 Current Opinion in Psychiatry, vol. 24, no. 4, 2011, pp. 274–279. doi:10.1097/yco.0b013e328346f71e.

 - Lock J, Le Grange D. Family based treatment of eating disorders.
 Int Journal of Eat Disord.
 2005;37:S64–7)